Champs-Élysées–Clemenceau station: Access

-In the corridor connecting line 1 to line 13, a decoration painted on tiles, the Azulejo géométrique, by the Portuguese artist Manuel Cargaleiro, has been installed in 1995.
-This work is the result of an artistic exchange organized between Lisbon Metro companies and RATP.
+In the corridor connecting Line 1 to Line 13, a decoration painted on tiles, the Azulejo géométrique, by the Portuguese artist Manuel Cargaleiro, has been installed in 1995.
+This work is the result of an artistic exchange organszed between Lisbon Metro companies and RATP.
 The city of Paris offered Lisbon a Guimard metro entrance, installed at the Picoas metro station on the Lisbon Metro.
 In return, the RATP received a decoration in Azulejo.

 Station layout

 Platforms

 The platforms of the two lines are of standard configuration.
 There are two per stopping point, separated by the metro tracks located in the centre.
 Each is equipped with platform screen doors.

 Line 1 station is flush with the ground.
 The ceiling is made up of a metal deck, the silver-coloured beams are supported by vertical walls.
 Light blue glass blocks cover the latter, a unique case on the network, and are complemented by advertising screens as well as special panels from the Palais de la Découverte.
 The tunnel exits are painted white, as is the ceiling extension of the station since the 1960s when the line was extended to six-car trains.
 The lighting is semi-direct, projected onto the walls and the vaults above the platforms.
 The name of the station is inscribed in Parisine font on enamelled plaques.
 The seats are Akiko style in cream colour.

 Line 13 station has an elliptical vault on its northern part, the second, longer part consisting of a concrete ceiling and vertical walls.
 The decoration is a variation of the Andreu-Motte style with two suspended light canopies and orange Motte seats.
 The white stretched sandstone tiles are flat and thin, laid vertically on the walls and the vault, while the concrete ceiling is covered with black fire-flocking.
 The tunnel exits are fitted with thin flat orange ceramic tiles, also laid vertically.
 The advertising frames are metallic and the name of the station is written in Parisine font on enamelled plates.